civol/HDLRuby/tuto/tutorial_sw.md

 endmodule
 ```

-The code is starting to get complicated and seemed to be much different from the HDLRuby description than before.
+The code is starting to get complicated and seems to be much different from the HDLRuby description than before.
 This is because this time, real syntactic limitations of Verilog HDL compared to HDLRuby have to be bypassed.
 Here, the limitation is that while in HDLRuby, ports can be connected wherever we want, in Verilog HDL, this must be done only while instantiating.

 In fact, in HDLRuby too you can do the connection while instantiating, this is even recommended for better readability of the code.
 There are two ways to do so: by position (like for the arguments of a function call) or by name.
-Let us see both by editing again `another_circuit.rb`: please just replace both instantiation lines with the followings:
+Let us see both by editing again `another_circuit.rb`: please just replace both instantiation lines with the following:

 ```ruby
 my_circuit(:my_circuit0).(clk,rst,addr,ce0,data_in,data_out)